bwoostdam/CAD-GRBL-Generator/README.md

 Installation:
 -------------
-  A manual with how to add this to your CAD-application will is provided.
+  A manual with how to add this to your CAD-application is provided.
   For those who are familiar with the menu-workings, Support file Search paths in profiles and the APPLOAD command will have no problem.